Gil Ofarim

 Gil Doron Reichstadt Ofarim (born 13 August 1982) is a German singer, songwriter, and actor, also known as the lead singer of the bands Zoo Army and Acht.

 Early life

-Ofarim is the first child of Israeli musician Abi Ofarim (1937–2018), whose career – both solo and with first wife Esther Ofarim – dates back several decades, and his third wife Sandra.
+Ofarim is the first child of Israeli musician Abi Ofarim (1937–2018) and his third wife Sandra.
 He has a younger brother, Tal, a musician, who was born in 1984.
 Gil speaks German, Hebrew and English.
 He sings in English and German.

 Music career

 Ofarim's showbiz career took off in May 1997 when he was spotted in a Munich underground station by a talent scout for Bravo magazine and was asked to do a pictorial story spread.
 The article generated thousands of letters from fans and he landed a recording contract with BMG.
 His first single "Round 'n' Round (It Goes)" was released in November 1997 and became a top 40 hit in Germany.
 Ofarim' debut album Here I Am was released to international success in May 1998.